League of Railway Women Names Metrolink CEO Stephanie Wiggins as 2020 Railway Woman of the Year

 The Railway Woman of the Year Advisory Committee, which helps select each year's awardee, includes former WOY recipients Mary Proc, Lisa Stabler, Jo Strang, Anamaria Bonilla and Tracy DeLeon, along with Tackach.

-MEDIA CONTACT: Emilia Marceta, LRW Chair, Public Relations & Outreach, firstname.lastname@example.org; LRW Awards Contact: Lisa Tackach, LRW Awards Chair, E-Mail: email@example.com.
+MEDIA CONTACT: Emilia Marceta, LRW Chair, Public Relations & Outreach, firstname.lastname@example.org; LRW Awards Contact: Lisa Tackach, LRW Awards Chair, email@example.com.

 About the League of Railway Women